ee-minikube/hello/README.md

 ### From the browser window that was opened click on the + in the top right.

-This will open a new resource window  - choose the create from form tab App Name helloworld
+This will open a new resource window  - choose the create from form tab:

 ![Create](/images/create.png)

+App Name: helloworld

 Container Image: eu.gcr.io/guestbook-171610/helloworld:latest